Community Partnerships

 Priorities

-• Reducing social isolation and loneliness particularly in rural areas.
+• Reducing social isolation and loneliness across the CP area;

-• Enhancing existing community assets and strengthening local partnerships, with a focus on health and wellbeing.
+• Enhancing existing community assets and strengthening local partnerships for all;

 Other information